The Real Adventures of Jonny Quest: Other promotions

 Turner, TBS, and Holiday Inn partnered to hold an essay contest as part of the Safe America Foundation's "Quest for Safety" drive.
 From October 9 to November 4, 1996, spots encouraged children to write essays about important safety issues and personal safety.
 A panel of public safety and community leaders selected the winner, dubbing them the "Safest Kid in America".
 TBS posted the winner's essay to the kids section of its website and awarded them a position on the Real Adventures float for the 1997 Tournament of Roses Parade in Pasadena.
 Second-prize winners received bicycle helmets, T-shirts, and Jonny Quest lapel pins.
 Turner staged an international contest in February 1997 called "Quest World Adventure", featuring the grand prize of a trip to a "secret island" (Jamaica) in July to take part in a staged dramatic scenario.

 Commercials instructed fans to mail in episodes' geographical destinations during sweeps week.
 Advertisements appeared through Time Warner's television channels, Sports Illustrated for Kids, DC Comics publications, radio stations, and Warner Brothers stores.
 The contest marked the first time that Cartoon Network U.S., TNT Europe, Cartoon Network Europe, Cartoon Network Asia, and Cartoon Network Latin America united for a single promotion.
-Turner encouraged local cable operators to submit their own spots, generating 34,000 ads among 174 cable systems for a total of $3.4 million cross-channel media support.
-50,000 children with a median age of ten entered the competition, and 20,000 answered correctly.
-Turner selected ten viewers from the United States and nine from Latin America and Asia as grand-prize winners.
+Turner encouraged local cable operators to submit their own spots, generating 34,000 ads among 174 cable systems for a total of $3.4 million in cross-channel media support.
+50,000 children with a median age of 10 entered the competition, and 20,000 answered correctly.
+Turner selected 10 viewers from the United States and nine from Latin America and Asia as grand-prize winners.
 They and two-hundred others received Quest-themed adventure packs, including a backpack, flashlight and siren, travel journal, pen, T-shirt, and glow sticks.
 Cartoon Network aired the names of winning children on a special feature in which Jeremiah Surd issued personal threats.

 Winners received all-expenses-paid trips to Ocho Rios, Jamaica, with up to three family members.
 Planners kept the destination secret until shortly before travel.
 In Jamaica, kids combated Surd's "environmental terrorism" by preventing him from finding the Jamaican "Irie" stones.
 Children received clues on the mission through e-mails seemingly written by Jonny Quest.
 Posing as allies, network employees prepared clues, buried treasure, and hosted barbecues, reggae concerts, and rafting trips.
 Participants searched for the stones at the White River, Dunn's River Falls, and Prospect Plantation; hosts filmed the proceedings for possible future promotions.
 The quest centered on cerebral challenges and puzzles.
 Attendees also learned about the history and ecology of Jamaica.
 The adventure doubled the show's ratings for February sweeps and tripled Questworld.com's hits.
 Brandweek awarded it the year's top honors for a global marketing promotion.